ReadyTalk/gradle-readytalk-ci/README.md

 ## Goals
 Establish common conventions (particularly around continuous integration) for Gradle projects.
-Takes some inspiration from the [nebula project plugin][] from [Netflix][].
+Inspired by and partially based on the [nebula project plugin][] from [Netflix][].

 [Netflix]: https://github.com/nebula-plugins